 I can’t totally recall the buying process, but I think I mostly bought it due to the combination of cute retro looks and a low price.

-In a sense that’s actually pretty cool, since it offers users a relatively inexpensive way to try out a burr grinder.
 This grinder can be a good choice for someone who is not willing to invest much into coffee but would like to upgrade from a blade grinder.

 It is a no-frills, basic grinder that does its job, but it’s pretty far from a professional machine.